Learn-Write-Repeat/Contribution-program/(t5-2) Neural Networks/Introduction to Neural Networks/GoodnessGureje_1_NeuralNetworkLayers_DeepLearning.md

 A typical neural network for solving a linear problem would have only one hidden layer; while a neural network for a non-linear problem would have more than one hidden layer.
 When more than one, the layers are usually connected together before the output layer.

-The number of neurons in any of the hidden layer(s) is usually determined by the programmer either by a rough estimate or applying a flexible formula as discussed in the next subtopic.
+The number of the hidden layers/neurons is usually determined by the programmer either by a rough estimate or applying a flexible formula as discussed in the next subtopic.

 The third category is the output layer.

 **3. Output Layer**

 A neural network typically has one output layer.
-But this could contain one node/neuron (for binary classification) or multiples nodes (for SoftMax regression), depending on the type of function involved.
+But this could contain one node (for binary classification) or multiples nodes (for SoftMax regression), depending on the type of function involved.

 This is the layer that gives the final result or classification after the neural network has learned the parameters and minimized the cost function.